FG-s-Modlists/FGs-Modlists-Site/content/en/ls4roadmap.md

 ### NPC Visual Overhaul

-The LS4 NPC Visual Overhaul will be feature hand-picked overhauls for every named NPC.
+The LS4 NPC Visual Overhaul will feature hand-picked overhauls for every named NPC.
 NPC visuals will be pulled from a large number of mods and combined into a single NPC Visual Overhaul specifically for the list.
 The goal here was to pick what I felt was "the best" or my personal favorite for each NPC that has a name.
 Generic NPCs like bandits and such will still be overhauled, but not to the level of detail as named NPCs.
 However, I will say that I specifically avoided mods that made characters too "anime" or "supermodel".
 I wanted there to be a good variety between pretty and ugly and while not perfectly realistic, every NPC should fall into the realm of "possible."

 ### Audio